 3. Retention Rates And Employee Turnover

-Well-implemented training programs often result in higher employee satisfaction, fostering loyalty.
+Well-implemented hospitality training programs often result in higher employee satisfaction, fostering loyalty.
 Tracking retention rates post-training can indicate its success.
 A reduction in turnover can also signify substantial savings for the company in recruitment and onboarding costs.

-4. Behavioral Changes
+4. Behavioural Changes

 Effective training goes beyond skill acquisition.
 It should also bring about positive behavioral changes: